anderse77/ChessPortal/src/ChessPortal/Readme.md

 #### POST /api/problem/

-Same input as for POST /api/move. if the move is correct, the game proceeds to the next move in the problem.
+Same input as for POST /api/move except tha no challengeId is needed. if the move is correct, the game proceeds to the next move in the problem.
 If the problem is solved, it is removed from the database and you can get a new random problem.

 ### Get player stats